Stages of business growth: identify yours, plan ahead

 Use these strategies to manage early growth:

-• Develop a structured growth plan to guide resource allocation and avoid reactive decisions
+- Develop a structured growth plan: Guide resource allocation and avoid reactive decisions.

-• Systematise your operations by documenting and refining processes to maintain quality as you grow
+- Systematise your operations: Document and refine processes to maintain quality as you grow.

-• Implement tracking systems to monitor performance and cash flow
+- Implement tracking systems: Monitor performance and cash flow in real time.

 Bigger and better: the expansion stage

-The expansion stage starts when your business has steady cash flow, reliable processes and regular profits.
-You focus on growing your business, entering new markets or offering new products and services.
+The expansion stage begins when your business has steady cash flow, reliable processes and regular profits.
+At this point, you can focus on entering new markets or offering new products and services, which can have a significant impact.
+One firm was able to increase fees by 30 per cent over three years by introducing new advisory services.
 Choose opportunities that match your strengths and resources.

 Challenges you'll face